foreverbell/ray-tracer/README.md

 # Ray Tracer

-Hello there visitor, welcome to this page!

-Here I am so proudly to introduce my tiny ray tracer based on CPU, which uses the `SDL` to present the image to users.
-(See http://www.libsdl.org)
+SDL-based implementation of a tiny and cross-platform ray tracer.

 # Compiling

-Firstly, you should retrieve the resources from another repository https://github.com/foreverbell/miscellaneous, or execute the `initialize.py` in the root folder.
+Firstly, you should retrieve the resources from another repository https://github.com/foreverbell/miscellaneous, just executing the `initialize.py` in the root folder.

 ## Under Windows